"May the Wings of Destiny carry you aloft to Dance with the Stars."

 Even in times of the corona crisis, Bavarian International School (BIS) made it possible for the students of grade 12 and their parents to finish their school days in an honourable and joyful way.
 91 students from 25 different nations received their high school diplomas today.
 With strict rules in place, students and parents attended a short graduation ceremony in the spacious sport hall at the Haimhausen campus.
 Grandparents, siblings and other relatives watched the "Class of 2020" graduate via a live stream.

 "I am especially proud of this BIS cohort.
 The Class of 2020 has demonstrated how it has impressively mastered the unprecedentedly difficult corona crisis with flexibility, innovativeness, hard work and perseverance.
 I am honoured to be sending 91 open-minded, responsible, highly talented world citizens on their new paths.
-They will remain part of the international BIS family forever," said Dr. Chrissie Sorenson, School Director and Executive Board of Bavarian International School (BIS).
+They will remain part of the international BIS family forever".

 Sebastian Casse, the student speaker, also emphasised that today's meeting "is a testament to our ability to overcome adversity and persevere when confronted with the hulking challenges."
 Speaking on behalf of his 90 fellow students, the 18-year-old British student said: "Our school has not only fulfilled its goal of education from an academic perspective but has also provided students with a lasting understanding of how to build relationships with each other and how to manage the burden of responsibility."
 Finally, he wished his classmates: "And may the wings of destiny carry you aloft to dance with the stars."